Climate Change - what is West Lothian Council doing?

 The council has been committed to taking action to mitigate and adapt to the impacts of climate change for some time.
 West Lothian Council signed the Climate Change Declaration in 2007 and declared a 'Climate Emergency' in September 2019.

-There are a number of direct actions that have contributed to our emissions reductions including the implementation of energy efficiency projects, replacing street lighting with low energy LED equivalents and investing in renewable and low carbon technologies such as biomass boilers and solar photovoltaic (PV) panels.
+There are a number of direct actions that have contributed to our emissions reductions including the implementation of energy efficiency projects, moving to Twin Stream recycling, replacing street lighting with low energy LED equivalents and investing in renewable and low carbon technologies such as biomass boilers and solar photovoltaic (PV) panels.
 Another key driver has been a reduction in the emissions factor for grid electricity.

 Net Zero Emissions Targets